cbess/mymacros/README.md

 - Don't abuse macroing.
 Meaning, don't turn an OOP langauge into a functional one by encapsulating to much functionality in macros.
 	- Macros are not as descriptive as other OOP calls (example: Objective-C method signatures).
 	- Macros are not very nice to real-time lexicon parsers.
 Some auto-complete engines have trouble with macros.
 Xcode expands them amazingly well, but barfs when using/typing macro parameters.
-	- Don't use a macro, when a static function can do the same thing with the yeild the same results.
+	- Don't use a macro, when a static function can do the same thing and yield the same results.
 Functions play nicer with IDEs and are "smarter".